Could Virginia's schools reopen in August? Northam weighs in

 FAIRFAX COUNTY, Va. — Could Virginia's schools reopen to students in August?
 Virginia's governor announced what he would like to see for that to become a reality.

-Governor Ralph Northam spoke to the public about the state of Commonwealth's schools during his daily press conference Friday.
+Gov. Ralph Northam spoke to the public about the state of commonwealth's schools during his daily press conference Friday.

 RELATED: 'This is not jail.
 This is the cemetery.
 We're just waiting to die.' | DC inmates & officers speak out